Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/bigquery-iceberg-support.md

 ### Adapter properties

-These are the additional configurations, unique to Bigquery, that can be supplied and nested under `adapter_properties`.
+These are the additional configurations, unique to BigQuery, that can be supplied and nested under `adapter_properties`.

 | Field | Type   | Required | Description   | Note   |
 | ------ | ----- | -------- | ------------- | ------ |